1992 Hooters 500: Finish

-With the championship battle now down to two, Kulwicki was ahead of Elliott by fifteen points as they ran following Allison's accident.
-Seventy-four laps remained to be run, and Kulwicki needed two things to happen to give himself the best chance win the championship.
-One was to finish near enough to Elliott that he could maintain a lead on him in the points when the checkered flag flew.
-The other was to lead enough laps to clinch the five point bonus for leading the most laps in the race.
+There were seventy-four laps remaining when the caution came out on lap 254.
+As they were running, Kulwicki was ahead of Elliott by fifteen points in the standings.
+Kulwicki's two major goals for the remaining distance were first, to keep himself near enough to Elliott to maintain his points lead regardless of whether he won the race or not, and second, to gain the five bonus points that were awarded to the driver who led the most laps over the course of the event.

-However, Kulwicki was going to need to make at least one more pit stop before the end of the race.
+However, Kulwicki was going to need to make at least one more pit stop before the end of the race, and with his gearbox issue he could not afford to lose time on pit road if something went wrong.
 He and crew chief Paul Andrews had considered pitting under the caution for a full load of fuel, but decided against this.
 Even if there would be the potential for caution periods later in the race, running seventy-four laps on a single tank was not likely to work out.
+It was eventually decided that the #7 would come in strictly for fuel on the last set of pit stops.